markusvoelter/ProgrammingBasics/README.md

 knows Excel and its brethren.
 If not, doesn't matter, you'll learn something about those along the way :-)

+I suggest you start out with [Values and Expressions](src/chapter01_values/index.md).

 ## Where can I run the examples?

 TBD